binarybaba/prophetjs/README.md

  - A stack of all Messages delivered by prophet
  - Support for setting new presets
  - Support for new classes to override per message
- - Support for an on click callback
+ - Support for a callback
- - Support for an on disappear callback
+ - Support for an on click callback which overrides general callback

 ### License